 As an avid outdoorsman Eric enjoys camping, hiking and hunting.
 He is also a triathlete participating in local events, including completion of the Ironman Coeur D’Alene in 2009.
 His triathlon training also translates into his success in court, “You do not accomplish your goals without endurance, both in preparation before an event and in maintaining your focus though trial.”

 Eric and his wife Melissa, an emergency room physician, have been married for over twenty years and have two sons who keep their home life focused.
 Ever wary of what defines him — trial attorney, scientist, father, triathlete — Eric looks to find and enjoy balance in his life.

 Eric is a member of the Oregon State Bar and Washington Bar Association.
-He is also certified in the U.S. District Court for the District of Oregon and the U.S. Supreme Court, and a member of the Oregon Association of Defense Counsel and Chair of their Government Liability Practice Group, having also served in the past as Chair of their Trial Practice Group.
+He is also certified in the U.S. District Court for the District of Oregon and the U.S. Supreme Court.
+Eric is also a member of the Oregon Association of Defense Counsel and Chair of their Government Liability Practice Group, having also served in the past as Chair of their Trial Practice Group.